 Patients are recommended to take 2-4 weeks off school or work after underbite jaw surgery.
 Treatment usually involves the use of braces before or after surgery, or both.

-Can you fix an underbite at home?
+How to fix an underbite at home

 Some of your underbite treatment may happen at home, such as wearing a chin cap or headgear, but do not try to fix this problem without a dental professional.